Coping with the aftermath

 You might have strong feelings right away.
 Alternatively, you might not react until much later, after the crisis is over.
 You might notice that you and your family are affected in ways you had not been aware of before.
 It will take time for all of you to feel better and for your life to return to normal.

 Give yourself time to heal, but if you feel concerned that things are not getting better soon enough, talk to your G.P.
-The Scottish Flood Forum will have details of people who are able to support you following a flood event we understand and know what it is like and can provide a listening ear at our flood drop-in centres.
+The Scottish Flood Forum will have details of people who are able to support you following a flood event we understand and know what it is like and can provide a listening ear.

 Remember – Flooding brings about loss, loss of home and personal effects.
 This ‘bereavement’ like any similar experience will often take a lot longer to get over more than you think.